CLTPayne/headlines-app/README.md

 20. Add styling and finalise origami component structure for the first feature (loading top headlines).
 Page is responsively optimised:<br/>
   a.
 Grid view adjusts from four columns, to two columns, to a single column for mobile devices. <br/>
   b.
 Reduced footer for ipad mini and smaller (as full footer includes a lot of extra links and reduces the page balance) so less core information is hidden. <br/>
   c.
 Reduce the pagination controls to list just four numbered buttons and the arrow so fits to smallest mobile screens.
-(Fifth numbered button is hidden)
+(Fifth numbered button is hidden). <br/>
   d.
 Images are slightly blurred in some situations but this is due to the free FT API providing limited thumbnails sizes and would be adjusted with full API access and image access.
 21. Install sass-lint and run with ```./node_modules/.bin/sass-lint -c .sasslintrc './public/stylesheets/style.css' -v -q```.
 Looked for an FT configuration template but none found so used a general best practise file.
+22. Attempt to add cut the mustard test to check page loading environment and select core or enhanced version as best suited.
+However project is server rendered via views so not sure how to separate out the enhanced elements as a separate script.
+Will revisit if have time.
+23. Added nodemon for the development process to manage the server connection.
+This package watches for changes in the code base and restarts the server when a change is identified.
+Running the app with ```nodemon app.js```
+24. Now have the minimum viable version of the application so deploying now to avoid building more issues trying to deploy the final product.
+Prepare application for production:<br/>
+  a.
+Installed (helmet)[https://www.npmjs.com/package/helmet] middleware to help protect the application from some web vulnerabilities.<br/>
+  b.
+Installed (compression)[https://www.npmjs.com/package/compression] middleware for compress the http response that is sent to the client.<br/>
+  c.
+Add engines info to package JSON.<br/>

 ### Status at the point of push:
 1.